Manuramv/hooq/README.md

 Purpose of this application is to use the latest jetpack components and explore it.

-* Bullet list  MVVM (Followed MVVM architecture to create this Application
+* Bullet list
-* Bullet list Kotlin
+  MVVM (Followed MVVM architecture to create this Application Kotlin
-* Bullet list Retrofit
+  Retrofit
-* Bullet list Coroutines
+  Coroutines
-* Bullet list Paging Library (Used to load the images in recyclerview).
+  Paging Library (Used to load the images in recyclerview).
-* Bullet list Data Binding.
+  Data Binding.